0x705h/hercdet/README.md

-While debugging a particular timming problem in PCEm latest version (10.03.2019) on the emulation of hercules video adapters, I came up with this tiny msdos 16-bit which makes my life easier to test the detection routines done by games in that era, instead of executing games which sometimes didn't do a good job exiting if detection of video cards failed and eventually crashing the machine.
+While debugging a particular timming problem in PCEm latest version (10.03.2019) on the emulation of hercules video adapters, I came up with this tiny msdos 16-bit which makes my life easier to test the timings emulated in PCEm instead of using detection routines of games in that era.
+Instead of executing games which sometimes didn't do a good job exiting if detection of video cards fails and eventually crashing the machine.
 To avoid the crashes, this should be enough to test it.

 ## XT, AT and PS/2 I/O port addresses for Hercules